 The city’s not all mussels, beer, waffles, chips and chocolate (though let’s face it, they’re a pretty good start!).
 Ride to the top of the 102m-tall Atomium and look up at the shiny chrome and steel atom model to appreciate its sheer scale.
 And why not visit the Belgian Comic Strip Centre?
 It has over 5,000 original drawings and a whole area dedicated to Tin Tin.

 Piazza Navona in Rome, Italy

 Is this a piazza or an outdoor museum?
 The cafés are super-stylish, the gelaterias are irresistible and the architecture’s spectacular.
-With fabulous fountains – just look at Bernini’s Fontana dei Quattro Fiumi – chic palazzos and ornate buildings bordering the square, Piazza Navona provides a magnificent backdrop for savouring every last drop of your espresso.
+With fabulous fountains – just look at Bernini’s Fontana dei Quattro Fiumi – chic palazzos and ornate buildings bordering the square, Piazza Navona provides a magnificent backdrop for savoring every last drop of your espresso.

 History, human genius and the heat of the midday sun make Rome one of the world’s greatest places to visit.
-Just stroll through the Roman Forum, hike the Appian Way and take in the magnitude of the Colosseum to realise it for yourself.
+Just stroll through the Roman Forum, hike the Appian Way and take in the magnitude of the Colosseum to realize it for yourself.
 Then fill the rest of your trip with sumptuous cappuccinos, indulgent trattorias and trendy wine bars.
 Bellissimo!

 Red Square in Moscow, Russia

 Dubbed Russia’s heart and soul, the wonderful Red Square is home to the country’s most iconic buildings, the Kremlin and St Basil’s Cathedral.
 With its impressive onion domes, soaring towers and massive red-brick walls, it radiates a sense of eminence and opulence.
 If you fancy it, you can even visit Lenin’s mummy at his mausoleum on the square.